Sdrago92399/Move37_node_video-editor/README.md

 ### 3. Environment Variables

-Create a `.env` file in the root directory and configure the following:
+Create a `.env` file in the root directory:

 ```env
 # Server